-$$P{\rm c} = \frac{P{\rm m} \times 14}{\rm E - Y}$$
+$$P{c} = \frac{P{m} \times 14}{E - Y}$$

-- $P_c =$ the corrected concentration of the pollutant in the stack gas - $P_m$ = the measured concentration of the pollutant in the stack gas - E = the oxygen concentration on a dry basis in the combustion air fed to the device
+P_c = the corrected concentration of the pollutant in the stack gas

+$P{\rm m}$ = the measured concentration of the pollutant in the stack gas

+E = the oxygen concentration on a dry basis in the combustion air fed to the device

-- Y = the measured oxygen concentration on a dry basis in the stack - 2) For devices that feed normal combustion air, E will equal 21 percent.
+Y = the measured oxygen concentration on a dry basis in the stack

+- 2) For devices that feed normal combustion air, E will equal 21 percent.
 For devices that feed oxygen-enriched air for combustion (that is, air with an oxygen concentration exceeding 21 percent), the value of E will be the concentration of oxygen in the enriched air. - 3) Compliance with all emission standards provided by this Subpart H must be based on correcting to seven percent oxygen using this procedure. - d) For the purposes of permit enforcement, compliance with the operating requirements specified in the permit (under Section 726.202) will be regarded as compliance with this Section.
-However, evidence that compliance with those permit conditions is insufficient to ensure compliance with the requirements of this Section is "information" justifying modification or revocation and re-issuance of a permit under 35 Ill.
+However, evidence that compliance with those permit conditions is insufficient to ensure compliance with the requirements of this Section is a) General.
+The owner or operator must comply with the metals standards provided by subsections (b), (c), (d), (e), or (f) for each metal listed in subsection (b) that is present in the hazardous waste at detectable levels using appropriate analytical methods.

+"information" justifying modification or revocation and re-issuance of a permit under 35 Ill.
 Adm.
 Code 703.270 through 703.273.